The Rhetoric of Hitler's "Battle": Projection devices

-Projection devices are scapegoating tactics which personalise the initially-vague threats posed by the common enemy.
+Projection devices are scapegoating tactics which personalize the initially vague threats posed by the common enemy.
 At a social level, the internal problems of unemployment and poor trading performances are directly attributed to the activities of the "identified others".
-Simplification is a particularly-effective rhetorical device to deal with an uncritical population by permitting rhetoricians to rise to power through their persuasive abilities and frequently outmaneuvering those with expert knowledge who do not communicate well.
+Simplification is a particularly effective rhetorical device to deal with an uncritical population by permitting rhetoricians to rise to power through their persuasive abilities and frequently outmaneuvering those with expert knowledge who do not communicate well.
 In this context, Burke (1941) identified Hitler's use of apodictic argumentation in which anecdotal experiences are asserted as proof of his social analysis.

 Inborn dignity

 It is usual to define a national ideal, archetype or class of citizen as a measuring stick by which all other types of people are to be judged.
 The archetype will be heroic, noble, and dignified to appeal to the vanity in the majority, and the others will be subhuman and easily distinguished by reference to their ethnicity, religion, or politics.
 For that rhetoric to be effective, it must always address existing prejudices.
 Hitler proposed the Manichean antithesis of superior: inferior through the superiority of das Volk, the Aryan race, over the inferior races ("in particular Jews and Negroes").
+Through this "Hitler also, however, posits that this dignity is innate only to his own bloodline."

 Symbolic rebirth

 Wink and others identify symbolic rebirth rhetoric as allowing a people to aspire towards a new utopian society.
 When the scapegoat is eliminated, a rebirth will occur.
-The morally-negative action of elimination is justified by a positive goal of symbolic rebirth in which all ideals are realised.
+The morally negative action of elimination is justified by a positive goal of symbolic rebirth in which all ideals are realized.
 It will occur only once in a lifetime.